huggingface/hub-docs/docs/hub/gguf-llamacpp.md

 # GGUF usage with llama.cpp

-Llama.cpp now directly allows you to download aand run inference on a GGUF simply by providing a path to the Hugging Face repo path and the file name. llama.cpp would download the model checkpoint in the directory you invoke it from:
+Llama.cpp directly allows you to download and run inference on a GGUF simply by providing a path to the Hugging Face repo path and the file name. llama.cpp would download the model checkpoint in the directory you invoke it from:

 ```bash
 ./main \